awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 in terms of data retention and performance:

-* `AthenaConcurrencyLimit`: Increasing the number of concurrent queries that that should be executed during the Find phase will decrease the total time spent performing the Find phase.
+* `AthenaConcurrencyLimit`: Increasing the number of concurrent queries that should be executed will decrease the total time spent performing the Find phase.
 You should not increase this value beyond your account Service Quota for concurrent DML queries, and should ensure that the value set takes into account any other Athena DML queries that